Rail transport in Myanmar: Coaches

 In 1999 Myanma Railways had 868 coaches, with a further 463 on order.
 However many branch lines have only lightly built permanent way, and on these routes traffic is in the hands of a fleet of more than 50 light rail-buses built from lorry parts in MR's workshops.
 These are powered through their rubber-tired road wheels, and usually haul three small four-wheel coaches converted from goods wagons.
 Small turntables are used to turn the rail-buses at the termini.

 Wagons

 There were 5,187 freight wagons in 1999, with 1,188 due to be delivered.
 The majority of goods trains on lines without significant gradients run without any train brakes, as most of the serviceable wagons have been cannibalised and now lack vacuum hoses.
 Goods trains up to 600 tonnes are braked by the locomotive only, and operate at a maximum speed of 32 kph.
 If the train is particularly heavy the wagons at the front will be fitted with hoses for the duration of the trip.
 On the steeply-graded ghat sections all wagons will be braked.

 Railway links to adjacent countries

-Apart from the wartime Thailand–Burma Railway the country has never had any international links.
-However:
+Apart from the Wartime Siam Burma Death Railway the country has never had any international links.

+However there are ongoing projects to integrate Myanmar with neighbourhood as part of Look East policy of India and String of Pearls, Belt and Road Initiatives of China such as: